EfficientFrontier-SignalPlus/EfficientFrontier/docs/Introduction/RankingRulesEN.md

     Any trades flagged as off-market or wash trades will result in a zero score for the strategy on that day, regardless of any positive performance.

+    **We strongly condemn all malicious score-boosting activities.** The system automatically detects violations using the following three rules.

+    Additionally, if a strategy is reported by users and verified to be in violation, a manual zero-score penalty may be applied.
+For severe cases, mining eligibility may be revoked.
+Please take your trading activities seriously.

     1. Rule 1

         For Option instruments specifically, a simultaneous violation of both conditions will result in a penalty: